mrjulio/swifki/README.md

 ## Install

-* Check requirements.php in your browser.
+* Check requirements.php in your browser
-* Download requirements in their respective folders.
+* Download requirements in their respective folders
-* Make sure you have write access to `cache/` folder.
+* Make sure you have write access to `cache/` folder

 ## Directory structure

 * ./cache/ - compiled templates
 * ./libs/  - php libraries like Swifki, GeShi and PHP Markdown
-* ./pages/ - you template pages (php, md, html etc.)
+* ./pages/ - your templates (php, md, html etc.)
 * ./www/   - www root

 ## How to use

-Just create a file inside `pages` directory :)
+Just create a file inside `pages` directory.

 It works with php, html, md and common images.